MIC-DKFZ/autoPET-interactive/README.md

 ### Inference

-After training your own model or [downloading our final checkpoint here](https://drive.google.com/file/d/1vn7yaD12CVlnNQMwNn6SG_ZoORLvs4rf/view?usp=sharing) you can use an adapted version of the nnUNet inference, for more information see [here](nnunetv2/inference/autopet_predictor.py) and [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md).
+After training your own model or [downloading our final checkpoint here](https://drive.google.com/file/d/1bbzXmwAYslC3COU44uEUaBT0vuOL3NTU/view?usp=sharing) you can use an adapted version of the nnUNet inference, for more information see [here](nnunetv2/inference/autopet_predictor.py) and [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md).
 A script to perform python based inference and docker building for Grand Challenge is provided in the [inference.py](inference.py).
-RESOURCE_PATH refers to the folder containing all 5 folds.
+RESOURCE_PATH refers to the `_model` folder containing all 10 folds.
+After copying the checkpoint you can run `build.sh` to build a docker container.

 Happy coding! 🚀